bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Visual Studio Code on Coursera

-In addition to having Visual Studio Code installed on your own computer, in this course and throughout this program, you\'ll have the opportunity to work in Visual Studio Code right here on Coursera!
+In addition to having Visual Studio Code installed on your own computer, in this course and throughout this program, you&apos;ll have the opportunity to work in Visual Studio Code right here on Coursera!

-As you progress through the course, you\'ll be able to write code in hands-on activities called **Labs**.
-In these labs you\'ll be able to open Visual Studio Code and start writing code without ever leaving the course.
+As you progress through the course, you&apos;ll be able to write code in hands-on activities called <b>Labs<b>.
+In these labs you&apos;ll be able to open Visual Studio Code and start writing code without ever leaving the course.